 3. Understand It.
-I think one of the reasons women don’t feel so good about their quim/farfalla/bajingo is because they don’t know how incredible it is.
+I think one of the reasons women don’t feel so good about their quim / farfalle / bajingo is because they don’t know how incredible it is.
 Women are built for extreme sexual pleasure!
 The anatomy, the physiology, the energetics.
-Once you understand that, and realise what you’re sexual potential is, then wow, you’re going to love it.
+Once you understand that, and realise what your sexual potential is, then wow, you’re going to love it.
 Do you know how big your clitoris is?
 Most of it is on the inside!
 Do you know how much engorging material there is down there?
 How orgasms work?
 How you can go beyond normal orgasm to an orgasmic state?
-All thanks to your amazing bajingo.
+It’s all thanks to your amazing bajingo.

 4. Incorporate It.
 It’s part of your body, so feel it as part of your body.
-Close your eyes and and go over every part of it in your mind, both the inside and the otuside.
+Close your eyes and go over every part of it in your mind, both the inside and the outside.
 Explore it with your hands and fingers.
 Take a good look at it in the mirror.
-When you can recline in front of a mirror with legs wide apart and look and say to yourself “Mmm, that is gorgeous!”, then you’ll know it’s part of you.
+When you can recline in front of a mirror with legs wide apart and look and say to yourself “Mmm, that is gorgeous!”, then you’ll know it is part of you.

 6. Pleasure It.
 Our genitals are made for pleasure.
 The clitoris has no purpose at all, other than to provide exquisite pleasure.
-The mass of nerves, engorging material, lubricating and wetting functions, all conspire to show that our fannys and meant to be used for pleasure.
+In fact it is the ONLY organ in the human body designed solely for pleasure!
+The mass of nerves, engorging material, lubricating and wetting functions, all conspire to show that our fannies are designed for pleasure.
 So do so.
 With another or on your own.
 Particularly on your own.
 The womanly art of self-pleasuring is so important to self-loving and self-honouring.
-See my video on self pleasuring if you need advice on how to do this.

 7. Listen to It.
 This is particularly in relation to having sex.
 One of the biggest problems I’ve noticed with people’s sex lives is that they move too fast.
 You have to listen to your body and in particular to your quim to know when you’re ready to move on.
 So you don’t start to kiss until your mouth is drawn to your partner’s.
 You don’t allow your breasts to be touched until you feel them lifting and moving towards your partner, wanting to be touched.
-You don’t allow your qualia to be touched until you feel your hips raising and your legs opening.
-And you don’t allow your partner to enter you until you feel your cinnebar crevasse yearning for his jade stalk, your yoni invites in his lingam, your cunt is dripping with desire for his cock… If you’re not really feeling it, don’t go there.
+You don’t allow your qualia to be touched until you feel your hips rising and your legs opening.
+And you don’t allow your partner to enter you until you feel your cinnabar crevasse yearning for his jade stalk, your yoni invites in his lingam, your cunt is dripping with desire for his cock.

 Now some tips on keeping it in good shape:

 10. Let it flow.
-And finally, on the topic of menstruration, let it flow.
+Finally, on the topic of menstruation, let it flow.
 I do believe modern women try to hide to ignore and hide their cycles excessively.
 Tampons have their place, but if you let the blood flow, you’ll get more in touch with your body.
 So rest and let the blood flow during your period, and you’ll find more energy and more intuitive flow in the rest of your life.